Deltares/pyflwdir/CONTRIBUTING.rst

 Running the tests
 ^^^^^^^^^^^^^^^^^

-Pyflwdir's tests live in ``tests <tests/>`` and generally match the main package layout.
+Pyflwdir's tests live in the tests folder and generally match the main package layout.
 Test should be run from the tests folder.

 To run the entire suite and the code coverage report: